mattermost/mattermost-handbook/contributors/join-us/github-sponsorship.md

-# Mattermost GitHub Sponsorship
+# Mattermost GitHub Sponsorship  (Deprecated)

+## Program Status

+The Mattermost GitHub Sponsorship program has officially concluded and is no longer active.
+We are no longer taking applications or providing active sponsorships at this time.
+We deeply appreciate all the core contributors and community members who participated in the program.

+For any questions regarding community contributions or former sponsorships, please reach out to the Mattermost team via our [community channel](https://community.mattermost.com/core/channels/tickets).

+## Program Overview

+The Mattermost GitHub Sponsorship program has officially concluded and is no longer active.
+We are no longer taking applications or providing active sponsorships at this time.
+We deeply appreciate all the core contributors and community members who participated in the program.

+For any questions regarding community contributions or former sponsorships, please reach out to the Mattermost team via our [community channel](https://community.mattermost.com/core/channels/tickets).

-Mattermost participates in the GitHub sponsorship program to help empower our key contributors and sponsor them for 1 year.
+## Program OverviewMattermost participates in the GitHub sponsorship program to help empower our key contributors and sponsor them for 1 year.
 The goal of the program is to recognize exceptional community contributions that go above and beyond.

 [GitHub Sponsors](https://docs.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors#about-github-sponsors) allows the developer community to financially support the people and organizations who design, build, and maintain the open source projects they depend on, directly on GitHub.